This website is intended for healthcare providers in the US.

-NOURIANZ®: A once-daily oral therapy that patients take
+NOURIANZ® (istradefylline): A once-daily oral therapy

-when it fits their schedule1
+that patients can take when it fits their schedule

 Dosing for NOURIANZ can be flexible—it can be taken any time, with or without food1